ArtTucker/mental_health_and_economics/README.md

 # Project Overview
 Mental illness affects 1 out of every 5 adults.
-It costs the US about $1 trillion in lost productivity.
-Despite how common it is, people often avoid support.
-This analysis examines the technology industry, a market worth $1.6 trillion to ask: what factors contribute to a workplace that feels comfortable and receptive to mental health?
+It costs the US about $1 trillion in lost annual productivity.
+Despite how common this condition is, people often avoid seeking support.
+This analysis examines the technology industry, a market worth $1.6 trillion to ask: what factors can contribute to creating an employee workplace that feels comfortable and receptive to mental health support?

 # Reason:
 The world is in the middle of a health care crisis.
 Unfortunately, the Covid 19 pandemic represents only part of a larger story.
 Anxiety and depression are also on the rise.
 People cannot find the help that they need to address these mental health conditions.
 According to an American Psychological Association poll of nearly 1,800 psychologists, 74 percent said more patients were seeking treatment for anxiety disorders than before the pandemic.
 Nearly 30 percent of providers reported seeing more patients overall (New York Times, 2021).
 Research that identifies the need for employers to step up to meet this crisis will affect policy and lives.
-This study is important for showing how and what we communicate regarding mental health services to staff to maintain or improve business operations.
+This study is important for showing how and what we communicate regarding mental health services to staff can influence the maintenance and/ or improvement of business operations.

 ### Team Members:
 - Art Tucker : [branch](https://github.com/ArtTucker/mental_health_and_economics/tree/tucker_a_branch_01)